Pjottos/aivm/README.md

-# CPU AI
+# AIVM
 Artificial intelligence that embraces the hardware it runs on.

-Instead of relying on huge matrix multiplications and non-linear activation functions, `cpu_ai` uses native machine code to directly drive it's decision making.
-This removes an expensive layer of abstraction from typical artificial intelligence agents.
+Instead of relying on huge matrix multiplications and non-linear activation functions, `AIVM` uses a virtual machine with trainable code to directly drive its decision making.
+The code can be compiled into native machine code, removing an expensive layer of abstraction from typical artificial intelligence agents.

 ## Agent structure
 An agent has the following components:
 - __Thread__
-   The CPU thread that runs the machine code.
+   The thread that runs the machine code.
 - __Memory__
    The short and long term memory of the agent.
 Also used to pass sensory input and read output.